-Software Engineering Minor
+Software Engineering and App Development Minor

 Lower Division Requirements